Relative Algebro-Geometric stabilities of Toric Manifolds: Introduction

 satisfying Delzant's condition, where $\lambda_i \in \Z$, $l_i\in \mathbb Z^n$ is primitive.
-Without loss of generality, we assume $0$ lies in the interior of $\D$.
 Let $\theta_\D$ be the potential function of the extremal vector field $V$\cite{FM95}, which is affine linear on $\D$, and normalized by $\int_\D \theta_\D\,dx=0$ (see Lemma \ref{lemma:extremal}).
 In \cite{D02}, Donaldson reduced $K$-stability to the positivity of a linear functional defined on $\D$.
 This functional was generalized for relative $K$-stability and is given by \cite{ZZ08}